Beatrice Alice Hicks

 - Society of Women Engineers

-With the onset of U.S. involvement in World War II, numerous engineering jobs were left vacant by men leaving for military service, providing Hicks-and many of her female peers-career opportunities previously withheld from women.
+With the onset of U.S. involvement in World War II, numerous engineering jobs were left vacant by men leaving for military service, providing Hicks, and many of her female peers, career opportunities previously withheld from women.
 In 1942, she became the first female engineer employed by Western Electric, a subsidiary of Bell Telephone, where she worked on long-distance telephone technology.
 She also developed a crystal oscillator, which generated radio frequencies, a technology utilized in aircraft communications.
 While working for Western Electric, she enrolled in electrical engineering graduate courses at Columbia University, and later received a Master´s degree in physics from Stevens Institute of Technology in 1949.

 In recognition of her accomplishments, Hicks was awarded a number of honorary doctorates, from Hobart and William Smith College in 1958, Rensselaer Polytechnic Institute (RPI) in 1965 (the first woman to receive the honor), and in 1978, Stevens Institute of Technology and Worcester Polytechnic Institute.
-Her numerous other awards include the Mademoiselle magazine Outstanding Woman of the Year in Business (1952) and the SWE Achievement Award (1963).
+Her numerous awards also include the Mademoiselle magazine Outstanding Woman of the Year in Business (1952) and the SWE Achievement Award (1963).
 Hicks, who died in 1979, also held memberships in the American Society of Mechanical Engineers (ASME) and the Institute of Electrical and Electronics Engineers (IEEE).